justicel/puppet-csync2/README.md

     class {'csync2': }

-If you have the example42 firewall module installed you can open ports automatically:

-    class {'csync2':
-      firewall        => true,
-      firewall_tool   => 'iptables', }

-    @@csync2::groupnode { $fqdn:
+    @@csync2::groupnode { $::fqdn:
-      group       => '<appname>', }
+      group       => 'default', }

-    csync2::group { '<appname>':
+    csync2::group { 'default':
       includes => ["path1", "path2"],
-      excludes => '*.svn',
+      excludes => ['*.svn'],
       auto     => 'younger',
-      cron     => 'true', }
+    }

-If you use cron in your configuration this will enable the ability to have inotify based syncing.
-If you don't enable cron then you will have to manually add a cron entry or similar.

 Additionally, you will need to define a csync2 GROUP key.
 To do this you will need to have a csync2 installation somewhere.
 You will then use 'csync2 -k <keyfile>' to write the key.
-Copy this over to the files/keys folder to use.
+Define this key on your puppet master or as a local file and define it in the key_source variable in the csync2::group.

 For more general csync2 documentation, please refer to: http://oss.linbit.com/csync2/